How Stress and Anxiety Can Cause Weight Loss (and Weight Gain)

 Yet, adrenaline is more often than not a "positive" stress hormone that psychs us up and gets us excited to do things.
 The catch is that excess adrenaline production can interfere with our ability to relax and induce more anxiety.

 If you constantly feel on edge due to "adrenaline dumps," a calming nootropic like L-theanine can help you relax and focus.
 Also, be wary that coffee (caffeine) increases adrenaline and cortisol production.
 Drinking too much coffee/caffeine can undoubtedly exacerbate stress and anxiety.

 Stress and Weight Loss/Weight Gain

-In other words, when your stress hormone balance is out of whack, appetite regulation will be too.
-Your body will also be prone to storing excess calories/nutrients as body fat for long-term energy reserves.
+In other words, when stress hormone balance is out of whack, appetite regulation will be too.
+The body will also be prone to storing excess calories/nutrients as body fat for long-term energy reserves.

 The impact stress has on a person's eating habits can lead to unintended weight loss or weight gain.
 So, what can be done to remedy this problem and avoid stress-related weight loss/weight gain?